danielcovill/CurrentWeather/README.md

 ## 1.0.10
 Fix issue that caused some users to lose their preferences and rever to default Add cookie based "initialized" setting allowing for faster load
+## 1.0.11
+Clicking off the sidebar now closes it (you don't have to hit the X unless you want to)